philipwindeyer/data-search-code-challenge/README.md

 ### Practises

 The app structure conforms to the standard structure (scaffold) of any ordinary Ruby Gem.

-For each lib file, there is a corresponding Rspec suite in the `spec/` directory.
+For each lib file, there is a corresponding RSpec suite in the `spec/` directory.

-Testing should be thorough, and styling/linting used to keep the codebase neat.
+#### Rubocop (linting/formatting)

-- `bundle exec rubocop` to run rubocop over the entire codebase (suffix `-a` or `-A` to autocorrect)
+- `bundle exec rubocop` to run rubocop over the entire code base (suffix `-a` or `-A` to autocorrect)

+Rubocop, along with the [Relaxed Ruby Style](https://relaxed.ruby.style/) config, is used to lint/analyze the code base, and format.

+The relaxed style config provides clean "best practise" rules, without the overarching hardcore rule-set of the default rubocop config.
+It also provides formatting rules to trim any white space, and correct indents where necessary.

+#### RSpec (testing)

 - `bundle exec rspec` to run the spec suite

+Components of the app are all unit tested with RSpec test suites, located in `spec/`.

+#### IRB (console)

+- `bin/console` to load up IRB with gem files present.

-You can also experiment via IRB (with lib resources loaded) using;
+You can also experiment via IRB (with lib resources loaded) if needed.

-- `bin/console`

 ## License